A fluxonium qubit-based hybrid electromechanical system: Quantum behavior

-To determine the entanglement between the qubit and the mechanical system, the entanglement measurement, defined as $E_N(\hat{\rho}) = \log_2[2N(\rho) + 1]$, where \( N(\rho) \) represents the absolute value of the sum of the negative eigenvalues of the partial transpose of the joint density matrix \( \rho \) can be used.
+where $\mathcal{N}(\rho)$ is the negativity, given by the absolute sum of the negative eigenvalues of the partial transpose $\rho$ of the joint qubit--mechanical density matrix with respect to the qubit subsystem.
+This is a standard, computable entanglement monotone for mixed bipartite systems, and has been extensively used to characterize entanglement in hybrid opto- and electromechanical platforms~\cite{vitali2007optomechanical, wang2013reservoir, aspelmeyer_cavity_2014}.

 In Fig.~\ref{fig:Entanglement} (a), the entanglement measurement in the absence of dissipation is shown at the qubit-mechanical resonant flux point.
 As seen from the figure, the entanglement is minimal when the state of the qubit-mechanical system is either \( |g,1\rangle \) or \( |e,0\rangle \), as indicated by their fidelities \( F_{|g,1\rangle} \) and \( F_{|e,0\rangle} \) in the figure.
 This is because both \( |g,1\rangle \) and \( |e,0\rangle \) are separable states.
 The entanglement is maximal when the state is in the qubit-mechanical Bell state $|\psi\rangle_\pm = \frac{1}{\sqrt{2}} \left( |g,1\rangle \pm i\,|e,0\rangle \right).$ At times \( t_1 \), \( t_2 \), \( t_3 \), \( t_4 \) and \( t_5 \), the qubit-mechanical state evolves as \( |e,0\rangle \), \( |\psi\rangle_+ \), \( |g,1\rangle \),\( |\psi\rangle_- \) and \( |e,0\rangle \), respectively.
 This evolution corresponds to one complete Rabi oscillation.
 In Figs.~\ref{fig:Entanglement}(b) and \ref{fig:Entanglement}(c), similar plots are shown when the qubit and mechanical frequencies are detuned from each other.
 Fig.~\ref{fig:Entanglement}(b/c) corresponds to positive/negative detuning \((\Delta = \omega_m - \omega_q(\Phi_e/\Phi_0) ) \).
 In both cases, the amplitude of the Rabi oscillation is not complete, and hence the entanglement does not reach its maximum value.
-The entanglement evolution at different flux points are shown in Fig.~\ref{fig:Entanglement}(d, e) for the case of without dissipation and with dissipation.
+The entanglement evolution at different flux points is shown in Fig.~\ref{fig:Entanglement}(d) for the case without dissipation.
+The corresponding result with dissipation is shown in Fig.~\ref{fig:Entanglement}(e), at the flux point where the qubit is resonant with the resonator.